We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Better access to HIV testing allows people to start treatment sooner.
 Today, there are many easy, convenient options for testing.
 You can walk into your neighborhood pharmacy and pick up an at-home HIV test or order one online.

 HIV is no longer the devastating disease it was in the 1980s and 1990s.
-Thanks to advancements in medicine, HIV is now an incredibly manageable condition, and people with HIV can live a long, healthy life.
+Thanks to advancements in medicine, HIV is now an incredibly manageable condition, and people with HIV can live long, healthy lives.